• Home

 • Tweet

 The lettuces in my garden are going to seed, so we will be eating a lot of salads this week.
 I am also continuing with my plan to create menus using what I have readily available, so I am somewhat constrained in what I am able to plan.
-Once I can see the back of the freezer I plan on buying fish and trying some of Momtrend’s recipes.
+Once I can see the back of the freezer I plan on buying fish and trying some new recipes for it.

 Monday – Tacos, Black Beans, and Spanish Rice

-Tuesday – Use leftover meat and beans to make GG’s Taco Salad
+Tuesday – Use leftover meat and beans to make Taco Salad

-Wednesday – Teriyaki Chicken, Rice with Garden Vegetables, Butter Tossed Green Beans
+Wednesday – Teriyaki Chicken, Beef Rice with Peas, and Garlic Green Beans

-Thursday – Use leftover chicken in a version of Chinese Chicken Salad
+Thursday – Use leftover chicken in a version of Asian Chicken Salad

-Friday – Pork Roast, Baked Beans, Strawberry Spinach Salad
+Friday – Pork Roast, Baked Beans, and Strawberry Spinach Salad

 Saturday – Use leftover pork to make Pulled Pork, Baked Beans, and Italian Squash Salad

-Sunday – Zucchini Crab Cakes*, Squash Puppies*, Baked Potatoes, and Garden Salad
+Sunday – Baked Salmon Steaks with Italian Marinade, Summer Squash with Chives, Baked Potatoes, and Swiss Chard Garden Salad

 • Share